-It is normal that you might feel a sense of connection with some instructors more than others due to different personalities and learning styles.
+It is normal that you might "click" with some instructors more than others due to different personalities and learning styles.
 This is not a reason to dislike an instructor.
-In your educational career, you will come across many different types of professors, each with their own personality.
+In your educational career, you will come across many different types of professors, each with his or her own personality.
 It's best to get used to this now.

-There are many different approaches to language instruction, and your instructor may use methods that you aren't familiar with.
+There are many different approaches to instruction, and your instructor may use methods that you aren't familiar with.
 This doesn't mean that the approach is "bad".
 However, there are some behaviors that you SHOULD NOT experience in the classroom.
 Please let the Program Director know immediately if the following occur:

-- Frequent lateness/unpreparedness on the part of the instructor - Disrespect toward students or others - Threats towards students or others - Inappropriate touching or comments towards students or others - Frequently using large portions of class time to talk about their personal life, problems, or other unrelated topics
+- Frequent lateness/unpreparedness on the part of the instructor - Disrespect toward students or others - Threats towards students or others - Inappropriate touching or comments towards students or others - Frequently using large portions of class time to talk about his or her personal life, problems, or other unrelated topics